nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Note**
 * `reveal` command will only take effect during review session.
 Otherwise, error message`You are not in a review session.`
 will be printed out.
+* Pressing `reveal` button will have the same effect, and users can reveal the translation without the constrain of review session.

 ### Indicating user has memorized the word : `yes`